psarando/shire-reckoning/README.md

    cycle in S.R.
 1281 (T.A.
 2881; 9 years before the birth of Bilbo Baggins)
    and its next wasn't due until S.R.
 1713 (more than 100 years after the Red Book was copied in Gondor).

+    * Note that according to the Elves' mythology, the Sun was created and first set sail across the sky starting with the Years of the Sun of the First Age.
+      So the "years" were of different length before that time, which makes it very unlikely that the Elves would use the Calendar of Imladris to reckon time before then.

 2. March 20th is the usual date of the spring equinox these days (and during the second half of the 19th century), however March 21st was the more common date of the spring equinox in the first half of the 20th century.
-   In fact, the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) was designed so that the spring equinox should always fall between March 19th and March 21st.
+   In fact, the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) was designed so that the spring equinox should always fall between March 19th and March 21st from the time it was conceived and into the foreseeable future.

 3. The last claim presents the biggest problem: